+Truck fire under highway I-95 in Philadelphia causes road to collapse

-Truck fire shuts down highway in Philadelphia
+‘The roadway is gone’: Truck fire under highway I-95 in Philadelphia causes road to collapse

 A truck fire under an on-ramp for the I-95 highway near Philadelphia has led to the roadway partially collapsing and traffic being shut down.